Statement CV

 Bio

-Recently, Kim has opened their solo show Face Value (2021) at the Artist Residency TEMI in Korea, and has exhibited in the ANOZERO ‘21-’22 Coimbra Biennial of Contemporary Art Meia-Noite (2022) in Portugal, Fascination (2021) at the Centre Rhénan d’Art Contemporain (CRAC Alsace) in France, Non-/Human Assemblages: Sea Art Festival 2021 (2021) and N ARTIST 2021: Working with Uncertainties (2021) at the Gyeongnam Art Museum in Korea, and School of Waters: Mediterranea 19 Young Artists Biennale (2021) in San Marino.
-They have exhibited in group shows at Artist Residency TEMI (2021), the Clayarch Gimhae Museum (2020-2021), Choi & Lager Gallery (2020), Hwangumhyang (2020), SPACE Sarangfarm (2020) in Korea, Galerie Xavier-Jouvin (2015, 2018) in France and the Victoria Art Center (2017) in Romania, and organized performative events at the MAC VAL Museum (2019), and at KADIST Paris (2019).
-Kim has recently participated in the Artist Residency TEMI (2021), and the Clayarch Museum C.C.C.
-Residency (2020).
+Recently, Kim has opened their solo show I KNOW WHAT I’VE DONE (2024) at This Is Not a Church in Seoul, Korea, and has performed for Frieze LIVE (2025), at the ARKO Art Museum (2024) and the Gwangju Biennale (2024).
+They have exhibited at PSLA (2024) in Los Angeles and News Museum (2024) in Seoul, Korea.
+They have also hosted solo shows in Space 413 (2023), Post Territory Ujeonguk (2022) in Seoul.
+They exhibited in ANOZERO ‘21-’22 Coimbra Biennial of Contemporary Art Meia-Noite (2022) in Portugal, the Seoul National University Powerplant exhibition Non-Binary (2022) in Seoul, Fascination (2021) at the Centre Rhénan d’Art Contemporain (CRAC Alsace) in France, Non-/Human Assemblages: Sea Art Festival 2021 (2021) and N ARTIST 2021: Working with Uncertainties (2021) at the Gyeongnam Art Museum in Korea, and School of Waters: Mediterranea 19 Young Artists Biennale (2021) in San Marino.
+They have exhibited in group shows at Artist Residency TEMI (2021), the Clayarch Gimhae Museum (2020), Choi & Lager Gallery (2020), Hwangumhyang (2020) in Korea, Galerie Xavier-Jouvin (2015, 2018) in France and the Victoria Art Center (2017) in Romania, and organized performative events at the MAC/VAL Museum (2019), and at KADIST Paris (2019).
+Kim has participated in the Artist Residency TEMI (2021), and the Clayarch Museum C.C.C.
+Residency (2020), and is a recipient of the COLLATERALE Performance Award (2023-2024), the ARKO Multidisciplinary Art Grant (2024, 2023) and Seoul Foundation for Arts and Culture Project Grant (2022).

 Mark